 Believe it or not, how parents interact with their children around food and eating, such as authoritarian or permissive feeding styles, and rewarding or restricting practices, has an impact on how well (or not) kids eat, and their weight.

 Yet, these are present from Day 1 and infrequently included in the childhood obesity discussion.
-I dig into the relationship of feeding styles and practices to a child’s weight status in Part 2 of this series.
+I dig into the relationship of feeding styles and practices to a child’s health and weight status in Part 2 of this series.